Artist rendering of HAPSMobile’s Sunglider. Source: HAPSMobile.

 NASA’s Helios HALE-UAS during a test flight off Kauaʻi.
 Source: NASA.

 SERVICES FROM THE SKY

-HAPS (High Altitude Platform Station) Mobile, a joint venture of SoftBank Corp. and Aerovironment, Inc., wants to establish an operations center on the island of Lanaʻi for its network of solar-powered telecommunications aircraft.
-The company is developing the Sunglider to fly in the stratosphere and beam 4G LTE signals to large areas on the ground.
+Hawaiʻi is among a select few locations in the world where HALE-UAS could launch and land.
+HAPSMobile, a joint venture of SoftBank Corp. and Aerovironment, Inc., aims to establish a HALE-UAS operations center on Lanaʻi for its network of solar-powered telecommunications aircraft.
+The company is developing the Sunglider to provide 4G LTE mobile signals on the ground from the upper stratosphere.

-A 300-foot tent hangar has been purchased for the Lanaʻi site and the project is awaiting land-use rezoning permits to proceed.
-HAPSMobile intends to launch up to 1,000 aircraft from Lanaʻi.
-The company is also interested in building an assembly facility where UAS could be assembled for deployment to other parts of the world.
+A 300-foot hangar has been purchased for the Lanaʻi site and the project is awaiting land-use rezoning permits to proceed.
+HAPSMobile intends to launch up to 1,000 aircraft a year.

-Bringing HALE-UAS to Hawaii could also support economic development by creating new jobs in information technology, engineering and aviation, as well as vocational programs to train prospective workers.
-The aircraft can also provide remote sensing capabilities at a much lower cost with greater accessibility than geostationary satellites.
+HALE-UAS would aid Hawaiʻiʻs economy by creating new jobs in information technology, engineering and aviation, as well as vocational programs for prospective workers.
+The aircraft also provide remote sensing capabilities at lower cost and greater accessibility than geostationary satellites.